 Speaking of socks, what should I use when trying on boots?
 Simple: use exactly what you'd wear when actually skiing, which typically means a ski-specific sock.
 Usually, these are made out of merino wool, which is a great insulator even when wet (ahem, sweaty), and offer some additional compression and arch support.

-Wear these socks when trying on your boots and any time you have “work” done on them (if desired – more on that later).
-Ski socks usually pull over your calves and have deliberately placed padding on the shins, ankles, and arches, so it's important that you are happy with how the boots and socks work together to avoid pressure points.
+Wear these socks when trying on your boots and any time you have “work” done on them by a boot fitter (if desired – more on that later).
+Ski socks usually pull over your calves and sometimes have padding on the shins, ankles, and arches, so it's important that you are happy with how the boots and socks work together to avoid pressure points.

 Weird flex, but OK...

-Ok, so you have your foot length, aka "mondo point" size, aka that measurement you wrote down after jamming your foot against the wall.
-You also have your width measure, aka "last" in millimeters, and you've assessed whether you have a high or low volume foot.
+Ok, so you have your foot length, aka Mondopoint size, aka that measurement you wrote down after jamming your foot against the wall.
+You also have your width measure, aka "last" in millimeters, and you've assessed whether you have a high or low-volume foot.
 What's next?
-Flex!
+Ski boot flex!

 Flex indicates the stiffness of a boot, specifically the ski boot shell, and has an impact on comfort and performance: A stiff boot will allow more of your power to flow through the boot and drive your skis, while a soft boot will have some "give" in it, which will be more comfortable overall, but will make you work harder to really ski on edge.
 Further, if you are on the heavier or lighter side, you may need to be selective with your flex.
 Lighter skiers won't be able to generate as much force to drive their boots and skis, meaning they should opt for more flexible models, while heavier skiers should do the opposite and opt for a stiffer version when possible.